pseudonoma/luria/README.md

 an “unpooled” file, where each replicate is kept separate.

-If, for whatever reason, your data is not in the Excel template and is instead in a CSV file with the correct column names, you probably already have some experience with this pipeline.
+If, for whatever reason, your data is not in the Excel template and is instead already in the tidy CSV format with the correct column names, you probably already have some experience with this pipeline.
 In this case, you should run `wrangle_clean_data()` but supply the file via the `dataFile` argument.

 ### Part 2 - Analysis